Solve Your Breathing Problems with Rhinoplasty

 The Rhinoplasty Procedure

-It may sound too good to be true, but a rhinoplasty or “nose job” can reap big benefits in terms of your breathing.
+It may sound too good to be true, but a rhinoplasty or “nose job” in New York can reap big benefits in terms of your breathing.
 While it won’t solve larger breathing complications in the chest, a rhinoplasty procedure could be just the answer to your concerns.
 It is a surgery that can change either the shape of your whole nose or just a small part, such as widening the airways to allow better breathing.
 Your plastic surgeon will cover the details of your rhinoplasty procedure during your consultation process.

 You may have either an open or closed rhinoplasty procedure to achieve the results you need from your surgery.
 A closed rhinoplasty, or endonasal rhinoplasty, is performed using incisions that are confined to the inside of the nostrils, leaving no visible skin incisions.
 The skin is then lifted from the underlying cartilage and bone for the surgeon to recontour and reconstruct the nose as needed.
 If you have an open rhinoplasty, or external rhinoplasty, the doctor will place a very small incision between the nostrils on the underside of the nose, opening up the tip of the nose to allow access to the structures of the lower and middle third of the nose itself.
 The type of procedure you receive will depend on your needs, your nose, and your surgeon’s recommendations.